Panther Excellence Program

 It is a one‐step process.
 Simply complete the Intent to Enroll online form (the Office of Undergraduate Admissions should have provided you with the URL).
 Completing the form will not only confirm your participation in PEP, but will also indicate that you will attend Georgia State University.

-The Commitment Statement will be available for you to sign during Incept.
-It will basically state that you understand that the program you are joining lasts for two semesters (fall 2017 and spring 2018) and that you will participate for the duration of the program.
+The Commitment Statement will be available for you to sign during orientation.
+It will basically state that you understand that the program you are joining lasts for two semesters (fall and spring) and that you will participate for the duration of the program.

 Your application will still be considered; however, you will need to complete the free FAFSA as soon as possible.
 Not doing so means that you would not be eligible for financial aid during the fall semester